noaa-gml/ccg_dataProcessing/README.md

 # ccg_dataProcessing
 Processing, hardware management, system control and quality control software for CCGG flask, insitu and calibration data.

-/db_ddl:
+## Directory Overview

+- `/db_ddl`:
-    Contains creation files for various MariaDB tables, views, functions and stored procedures in primary data repository.
+  Contains creation files for various MariaDB tables, views, functions and stored procedures in the primary data repository.

-/instrument_systems:
+- `/instrument_systems`:
   Contains software for controlling and running flask and calibration measurement systems.

-/web_applications:
+- `/web_applications`:
-    Contains php web applications used for QC, operations and logistics.
+  Contains PHP web applications used for QC, operations, and logistics.

-/ccg:
+- `/ccg`:
   The primary directory tree for the following projects:

 Flask Processing
 ================